sakshisnw/DataSentience-AIML/src/Machine Learning Techniques/Weather Forecasting Using ARIMA/readme.md

 - Convert date to datetime format
 - Handle missing values (e.g., imputation or interpolation)
 - Resample to daily average temperature if needed
+- Since the Data was daily, SARIMAX took a long time to fit it So instead, we averaged the temperature over a week to shorten the dataset and also to reduce the fitting time for SARIMAX.

 ### 2. Exploratory Data Analysis (EDA)
 - Line plot of temperature over time
 - Decomposition of time series (trend, seasonality)
-- ACF and PACF plots to analyze lags to make Time Series stationary.
+- ACF and PACF plots to analyze lags to make the Time Series stationary.

 ### 3. Model Building
-- Use `pmdarima.auto_arima()` to automatically determine best (p,d,q) parameters
+- Use `statsmodels.tsa.statespace.sarimax.SARIMAX`
-- Fit ARIMA model using `statsmodels.tsa.arima.model.ARIMA`
+- Use PACF, ACF Plots to decide values for p,d,q, and P, D, Q(Seasonal)
 - Train-test split (e.g., last 30 days as test set)

 ### 4. Forecasting